On estimating the trace of quantum state powers: Preliminaries

 Specifically, the equality $\Sq(\rho_0 \otimes \rho_1) = \Sq(\rho_0) + \Sq(\rho_1)$ holds if and only if \emph{(a)} $q=1$, or \emph{(b)} for $q>1$, either of the states $\rho_0$ or $\rho_1$ is pure. \end{lemma}

-Now we define a variant of the quantum Jensen-Shannon divergence~\cite{MLP05} based on the quantum $q$-Tsallis entropy, as stated in~\Cref{def:quantum-Jensen-Tsallis-divergence}.
-Notably, the study of quantum analogs of the Jensen-Shannon divergence could date back to the Holevo bound~\cite{Holevo73}.\footnote{The quantum Jensen-Shannon divergence ($\QJS$) is a special case of the Holevo $\chi$ quantity (the right-hand side of the Holevo bound~\cite{Holevo73}).
-Following the notations in \cite[Theorem 12.1]{NC10}, $\QJS$ coincides with the Holevo $\chi$ quantity on size-$2$ ensembles with a uniform distribution.} \begin{definition}[Quantum $q$-Jensen-(Shannon-)Tsallis Divergence, adapted from~\cite{BH09}] Let $\rho_0$ and $\rho_1$ be two quantum states that are mixed in general.
+Now we define a variant of the quantum Jensen--Shannon divergence~\cite{MLP05} based on the quantum $q$-Tsallis entropy, as stated in~\Cref{def:quantum-Jensen-Tsallis-divergence}.
+Notably, the study of quantum analogs of the Jensen--Shannon divergence could date back to the Holevo bound~\cite{Holevo73}.\footnote{The quantum Jensen--Shannon divergence ($\QJS$) is a special case of the Holevo $\chi$ quantity (the right-hand side of the Holevo bound~\cite{Holevo73}).
+Following the notations in \cite[Theorem 12.1]{NC10}, $\QJS$ coincides with the Holevo $\chi$ quantity on size-$2$ ensembles with a uniform distribution.} \begin{definition}[Quantum $q$-Jensen--(Shannon--)Tsallis Divergence, adapted from~\cite{BH09}] Let $\rho_0$ and $\rho_1$ be two quantum states that are mixed in general.
 The quantum \mbox{$q$-Jensen-\emph{(}Shannon-\emph{)}Tsallis} divergence between $\rho_0$ and $\rho_1$ is defined by